Popular topics: General 3D model requirements WANNA Environment Maps

 The best way to model items with repetitive gems is to use instances.
 Unfortunately not all modeling tools support them, so we suggest the following workflow to work around it.

-2. Leave a bit of space between gems and materials that hold them to avoid coplanar meshes.
+• Leave a bit of space between gems and materials that hold them to avoid coplanar mesh.

 Base color